Blending, The secret of Douwe Egberts coffee

 The aim of blending coffee is to ensure that the flavour and aroma are consistent throughout the year.
 The Douwe Egberts master blenders use their experience & expertise to adjust the mix of coffee types to ensure your coffee has the same great taste every time you drink it.

-Roasting coffee - release the flavour
+Roasting coffee - release the flavor

 The Hidden Flavour - Coffee's characteristic flavour and aroma only develop during the roasting process.
 Roasting green coffee beans sets a series of complex chemical reactions in motion, it's these reactions that release the flavour that's hidden within each bean.